CompiledCreations/emscripten-demo/README.md

 ## To Do

-- Use a bundler to emit HTML, JavaScript, CSS etc
+- Use a bundler to emit HTML, JavaScript, CSS etc (in progress)
+- - Extend bundler config to watch and build emscripten bundle
 - Add typescript and typing for the emscripten module

 ## Notes